nimbix/cuda-jobrunner/doc/docs/index.md

 *   Embarassingly parallel machine-learning processing on big data sets
 *   Accelerated machine-learning inference cluster using NVIDIA GPUs, IBM POWER8, or Xilinx FPGAs
 *   Turn-key REST API for latency-critical command-line applications
-*   Parallelizing a GPU-driven application that respects CUDA_VISIBLE_DEVICES to assign work to a GPU, but doesn't inherently support multi-GPU usage
+*   Parallelizing a GPU-driven application that respects CUDA_VISIBLE_DEVICES to assign work to a GPU, but may not support multi-GPU usage natively

 ## Installation